-VIOOH Limited’s Code of Conduct of Suppliers defines the principles which all suppliers working with VIOOH Limited must comply with in their business activities throughout the world.
-It is part of the sustainable development approach of VIOOH Limited.
-Based on recognised international standards, the guiding principles of the Organisation for Economic Cooperation and Development (OECD), the Universal Declaration of Human Rights of the United Nations Organisation (UNO), and the eight Fundamental Conventions of the International Labour Organisation (ILO), this Code of Conduct of Suppliers reflects the expectations of VIOOH Limited with respect to ethics, Human Rights, health and safety at work, and the environment.
+VIOOH’s Code of Conduct of Suppliers defines the principles which all suppliers working with VIOOH must comply with in their business activities throughout the world.
+It is part of the sustainable development approach of VIOOH.
+Based on recognised international standards, the guiding principles of the Organisation for Economic Cooperation and Development (OECD), the Universal Declaration of Human Rights of the United Nations Organisation (UNO), and the eight Fundamental Conventions of the International Labour Organisation (ILO), this Code of Conduct of Suppliers reflects the expectations of VIOOH with respect to ethics, Human Rights, health and safety at work, and the environment.

-By signing VIOOH Limited’s Code of Conduct of Suppliers (the “Code of Conduct”), the supplier accepts the terms of this Code without reserve and undertakes vis-à-vis the Group to strictly comply with the principles set forth therein.
+By signing VIOOH’s Code of Conduct of Suppliers (the “Code of Conduct”), the supplier accepts the terms of this Code without reserve and undertakes vis-à-vis VIOOH to strictly comply with the principles set forth therein.

-Precision and the permanent quest for improvement of our products and procedures will allow VIOOH Limited to continue to build a strong and recognised image and to establish within VIOOH Limited a stimulating and unifying corporate culture.
+Precision and the permanent quest for improvement of our products and procedures have allowed VIOOH to build a strong and recognised image and to establish within VIOOH a stimulating and unifying corporate culture.

 Honouring our commitments

-The trust VIOOH Limited inspires in its professional relations results from the fact that VIOOH Limited honours its commitments.
+The trust VIOOH inspires in its professional relations results from the fact that VIOOH honours its commitments.

-Sustainable development is at the heart of VIOOH’s economic model.
-VIOOH’s commitment to sustainable development relates to the environmental, social and corporate domains and forms part of a proactive and demanding VIOOH policy.
+Sustainable development is at the heart of VIOOH’s economic model; VIOOH’s commitment to sustainable development relates to the environmental, social and corporate domains and forms part of a proactive and demanding VIOOH policy.

 Compliance with regulations

-VIOOH Limited conducts its operations in compliance with all applicable laws and regulations.
+VIOOH conducts its operations in compliance with all applicable laws and regulations.

 Protection of personal data

-Within the framework of the implementation of the contract between VIOOH Limited and its suppliers, VIOOH Limited shall collect and process personal data regarding such suppliers and/or their employees, and therefore set up a processing of personal data for the purpose of managing commercial activities, and more specifically, managing suppliers.
-The latter includes the following: selection of suppliers and management of the contract, orders, shipping, invoices, accounting, follow up of the contractual relationship), and more generally managing the operations allowing VIOOH Limited to communicate with such suppliers and/or employees.
+Within the framework of the implementation of the contract between VIOOH and its suppliers, VIOOH shall collect and process personal data regarding such suppliers and/or their employees and managers.
+To this end, VIOOH establishes processing of personal data for the purpose of managing commercial activities, and more specifically, managing suppliers.
+The latter includes the following: selection of suppliers and management of the contract, orders, shipping, invoices and accounting as well as follow-up of the contractual relationship and any other similar purpose.

 Fight against internal corruption

-VIOOH Limited requires compliance with the ethical principles described below to establish high- performing and lasting relations with its suppliers
+VIOOH requires compliance with the ethical principles described below to establish high- performing and lasting relations with its suppliers.

-Permits and approvals: suppliers shall guarantee the validity of the authorisations and approvals necessary to carry out their activities and, if necessary, provide VIOOH Limited with the related certificates.
+- Permits and approvals: suppliers shall guarantee the validity of the authorisations and approvals necessary to carry out their activities and, if necessary, provide VIOOH with the related certificates.

-Transparency: suppliers must be transparent with VIOOH Limited and provide VIOOH Limited with information concerning the economic and financial situation of their business in complete honesty and in compliance with the regulations and the usual practices in their sector of activity.
+- Transparency: suppliers must be transparent with VIOOH, and provide VIOOH with information concerning the economic and financial situation of their business in complete honesty and in compliance with the regulations and the usual practices in their sector of activity.

-Intellectual property: suppliers undertake to respect the intellectual property rights of VIOOH Limited by respecting its inventions, developments, concepts, trade secrets, patents, copyrights, trademarks and other intellectual property rights, including, but not limited to, by not reproducing images of VIOOH Limited street furniture and/or trademarks on any medium whatsoever without the prior written consent of the relevant VIOOH Limited company.
+- Intellectual property: suppliers undertake to respect the intellectual property rights of VIOOH by respecting its inventions, developments, concepts, trade secrets, patents, copyrights, trademarks and other intellectual property rights, including trademarks on any medium whatsoever without the prior written consent of VIOOH Ltd or other relevant VIOOH companies.

 Suppliers must comply with the applicable local, national and international laws and regulations in force in the area of employment and labour relations.